Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Keep packages up to date

-Access to thousands of community packages is what makes our job easier.
+Access to dozens of packages from the official Laravel ecosystem and thousands of community packages is what makes my work easier.

-But the more packages you use, the more vulnerabilities you might be subject to.
+But the more packages you use, the more points of failure you can face.

-Writing automated tests is a vast and lesser-known topic among developers.
+Writing automated tests is a vast topic that many developers skip.

 Here are the benefits of a good test suite:

 Laracasts provides free testing courses to help you get started.
-One with PHPUnit, the industry standard, and one with Pest, the best testing framework on this planet that modernizes and simplifies testing in PHP.
+One with PHPUnit, the industry standard, and one with Pest, which offers a modern, fluent API for testing in PHP.

 Stick to the default folder structure

-Do you know why you’re using a framework?
+Do you know why you are using a framework?

-1. It frames your work with a set of guidelines that you can follow to ensure every member of your team is on the same page;
+1. It frames your work with a set of guidelines you can follow so every teammate is on the same page.

-So, why should you stick to Laravel’s default project structure?
+So, is it a best practice to stick to Laravel’s default project structure?

-1. Convenience.
-Laravel’s default way of doing things is documented.
-When you come back on a project weeks or months later, you will thank your past self for this.
+1. Convenience: Laravel’s default way of doing things is documented.
+When you return to a project weeks or months later, you will thank your past self for this.

-2. Working with team mates is considerably easier.
+2. Working with teammates is much easier.
 They know Laravel, just like you.
-Use this common knowledge to help the project move forward instead of reinventing the wheel every time.
+Use this shared knowledge to move the project forward instead of reinventing the wheel every time.

 When should you not stick to the defaults?

-When the size of your project actually requires to do things differently.
+When the size of your project actually requires doing things differently.

 Creating custom form requests is as simple as running this Artisan command: